 Ideally, you want this key moment of change to occur quickly within your plot and capture your reader’s attention.

-Wherever it comes, I would strongly recommend including a strong inciting incident in your submission package you send to literary agents.
-Cue my daily exasperation that the publishing industry can’t agree on what constitutes a submission package—is it the first three chapters, the first fifty pages, the first ten thousand words?
-But for the purposes of this article, I suppose the industry’s indecision on this matter helps—because this is another reason to get that important inciting incident in early in your plot so that you’re not having to rearrange your structure for each submission package you send out.
+Wherever it comes, I would strongly recommend including a strong inciting incident in the submission package you send to literary agents.
+Cue my daily exasperation that the publishing industry can’t agree on what constitutes a submission package—is it the first 3 chapters, the first 50 pages, the first 10,000 words?
+But for the purposes of this article, I suppose the industry’s indecision on this matter helps—because this is another reason to get that important inciting incident in early in your plot so that you’re not having to rearrange your structure for each submission package you send out to a literary agent.

 We’re all about ‘tools not rules’ at The Novelry, so it’s important to note that you can choose to treat your inciting incident in the way that best suits your vision for your story arc.